Labonneguigue/CarND-Behavioral-Cloning-P3/README.md

 In this case, I needed a regression network that outputs a unique output, the steering angle.
 This result is then used to steer the car.

-I have been really impressed by the work Nvidia has been doing using convolutionnal neural network to teach a car how to drive by itself by copying the driving habits of a human driver as described in this [paper](https://arxiv.org/pdf/1604.07316v1.pdf).
+I have been really impressed by the work Nvidia has been doing using convolutional neural network to teach a car how to drive by itself by copying the driving habits of a human driver as described in this [paper](https://arxiv.org/pdf/1604.07316v1.pdf).

 The Nvidia model consists of a convolution neural network with 3x3 filter sizes and depths between 24 and 64.